Julie-Odhiambo/8Week-SQL-Challenge/README.md

 Danny started by recruiting “runners” to deliver fresh pizza from Pizza Runner Headquarters (otherwise known as Danny’s house) and also maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.

-The link to the case study can be found [Here](https://8weeksqlchallenge.com/case-study-2/)
+The link to full details of the case study and dataset can be found [Here](https://8weeksqlchallenge.com/case-study-2/)

 [PostgreSQL Solution](https://github.com/Julie-Odhiambo/8Weeks-SQL-Challenge/tree/main/Case%20Study%20%232)